 I decided to have a water birth if my labor progressed naturally and at a good pace.
 On my last visit to my midwife, I confidently told her I would use water for pain relief during labor.
 But I wanted to get out of the water when the baby was about to be born.

-There are many women who feel that entering a hospital system for their births limits them to a medicalized and impersonal experience.
-Many of these women believe that birth is a sacred and momentous occasion and should be approached with reverence and respect.
+Many women feel that hospital systems limit them to a medicalized and impersonal experience.
+Some believe that birth is a sacred and momentous occasion and should be approached with reverence and respect.

 When birthing outside the context of a hospital, perhaps at home or in a birth center, it is becoming more popular to use water during labor to relax the mother’s muscles and to ease the pain of contractions, in addition to actually birthing the baby into it.

 While water births may appear to be a new movement, they have been practiced for centuries around the globe, from Japan where women labored in the sea to Finland where women delivered in saunas.
 In the U.S., it started gaining more momentum in the 1980s, as information regarding its advantages became more widespread.